AbhijithMadhav/distributed-systems/chat-system/README.md

 * Using timestamp as a clustering key helps in automatic dropping of this partition
 * This avoids manual deletes by inserting tombstones which can be costly for the cluster
 * Writes are fast.
 In a particular chat, a new chat message for a month results in insertion of a column with timestamp as the column name and the chat message as the value which is fast
 * But restoration of chats for a month can happen by reading a single partition/row which is also very fast.
 The row itself is not too big as it contains chat messages for a month of a particular chat.
 Cassandra limits the number of columns in a row to two billion.
-Surely no particular chat will need to have more than 2 billion messages a month.
-TODO
+This is more than sufficient

 #### Client offset table
 |                          |                               |